 Policy Statement

-Academic appointee review functions on the Bloomington campus are handled by two committees: The Bloomington Faculty Mediation Committee and the Bloomington Faculty Board of Review.
-The two committees consider complaints concerning the following matters:
+Academic appointee grievance functions on the Bloomington campus are handled by two committees: The Bloomington Faculty Mediation Committee and the Bloomington Faculty Board of Review.
+The two committees consider the following matters:

-1. All academic appointees may bring complaints that university officials have infringed on their academic freedom.
+- Grievances that university officials have infringed on any academic appointees’ academic freedom.

-2. Any full-time academic appointees may bring a complaint that university officials have taken adverse action against them on matters within the scope of their defined academic responsibilities, including matters related dismissal, disciplinary sanction, the tenure or promotion process, compensation, assignment of duties, and working conditions.
+- Grievances that university officials have taken adverse action against any full-time academic appointee on matters within the scope of their defined academic responsibilities, including matters related to dismissal, disciplinary sanction, procedures involving tenure or promotion, compensation, assignment of duties, and working conditions.

-3. Visiting, part-time, temporary and adjunct academic appointees may bring a complaint that university officials have taken adverse action against them during their term of appointment concerning matters within the scope of their academic responsibilities.
-The decision not to appoint or reappoint an individual is not grievable unless the decision violates the terms of their appointment or a separate university or unit policy.
+- Grievances that university officials have taken adverse action against visiting, part-time, temporary, or adjunct academic appointees during their term of appointment concerning matters within the scope of their academic responsibilities.
+The decision not to appoint or reappoint an individual is not grievable unless the decision violates the terms of their appointment or a separate campus university, or unit policy.

 The composition, roles and procedures of the two committees are described below.